nerds-ufes/polka-eBPF/README.md

 ## Loading eBPF program into mininet:

-When adding eBPF programs to the Mininet host interface, for example, h1-eth0, you must create a mount point for eBPF (bpffs mountpoint).
-Otherwise, you will receive the error message "mkdir /sys/fs/bpf/tc/ failed: No such file or directory.
+When adding eBPF programs to the Mininet host interface, for example, **h1-eth0**, you must create a mount point for eBPF (**bpffs mountpoint**).
+Otherwise, you will receive the error message _ _"mkdir /sys/fs/bpf/tc/ failed: No such file or directory.
 Continuing without mounted eBPF fs.
-Too old kernel? mkdir (null)/globals failed: No such file or directory."
+Too old kernel? mkdir (null)/globals failed: No such file or directory." _ _

 The message indicates that the BPF filesystem (bpffs) is not mounted within the h1 host namespace.
-This means that the 'ip link set dev ... xdp obj ...' command needs to access the BPF filesystem (/sys/fs/bpf) to map programs, maps, etc., but within the network namespace (such as Mininet hosts), this directory may not be automatically mounted.
+This means that the **'ip link set dev ... xdp obj ...'** command needs to access the BPF filesystem (**/sys/fs/bpf**) to map programs, maps, etc., but within the network namespace (such as Mininet hosts), this directory may not be automatically mounted.